keithwill/TrieHard/README.md

 ### Nuget Package [PrefixLookup](https://camo.githubusercontent.com/887adb22225c0f98b23fecc0aca4b12ae232332941c37fc0615ab57d4dc03ade/68747470733a2f2f696d672e736869656c64732e696f2f6e756765742f762f5072656669784c6f6f6b7570)

 Also included is a project for building a Nuget package.
-Currently this utilizes a wrapper around the FlatTrie implementation.
+Currently this utilizes a wrapper around the RadixTree implementation.
 This package should be considered experimental at this time and plans are to target the most recent LTS of .NET

 ## Benchmarks

 Benchmarks are contained in TrieHard.Benchmarks.
-Most of the tests are contained in the [LookupBenchmark.cs](https://github.com/keithwill/TrieHard/blob/main/test/TrieHard.Benchmarks/LookupBenchmark.cs), but there are a few tests in [CompatBench.cs](https://github.com/keithwill/TrieHard/blob/main/test/TrieHard.Benchmarks/CompactBench.cs) which are specific to the CompactTrie.
+Most of the tests are contained in the [LookupBenchmark.cs](https://github.com/keithwill/TrieHard/blob/main/test/TrieHard.Benchmarks/LookupBenchmark.cs), but there are a few tests in [CompatBench.cs](https://github.com/keithwill/TrieHard/blob/main/test/TrieHard.Benchmarks/UnsafeBench.cs) which are specific to the UnsafeTrie.

 ### Creating a lookup with a million sequential entries (strings for keys and values)
 `dotnet run -c Release --filter *Create*`